manaspratap/ARVideoBrowser-scripts/README.md

 ## 🏠 About The Project

 ARVideoBrowser-script is a service that will return an URL to play a video for the searched query.
-At this moment, it used YouTube to search for videos.
+At this moment, it uses YouTube as a database of videos.

 ### ARVideoBrowser